A fan’s guide – the club from early doors to today

 Shirts, kits, merchandise and gifts

-The main Juventus Store (Mon-Sat 10.30am-7pm, match days) is by the club museum and Area12 shopping centre, behind the Tribune Est where via Druento meets strada Altessano.
+The main Juventus Store (daily 10.30am-7pm) is by the club museum and Area12 shopping centre, behind the Tribune Est where via Druento meets strada Altessano.
 It’s the largest of its kind in Italy, with shirt-printing, a table-football table and retro shirts galore, from the 1950s, 1970s and 1980s.
 Scarves and hats carry the all-pervasive J-letter logo.
 Juventus Subbuteo is a must-have, though Connect 4 sets may be stretching the brand somewhat.

 In town, there are furry zebras a-plenty at the Juve store (daily 10.30am-7pm) on the corner of Garibaldi and XX Settembre by the Garibaldi stop on the 4 tram line.

-On match days, there are also nine points of sale around the ground, open from 2hrs before kick-off.
+On match days, you’ll find many points of sale around the ground, open from 2hrs before kick-off.

 Museum & tours